bryanjhogan/trydotnet-polly/bulkheadIsolation.md

 # Bulkhead Isolation

 The Bulkhead Isolation policy lets you restrict the amount of resources any part of your application can use.
-Through the use of execution and queue slots you can limit the maximum number of requests being executed in parallel and maximum number of queued requests.
+Using execution and queue slots you can limit the maximum number of requests being executed in parallel and maximum number of queued requests.

 ``` cs --region bulkhead --source-file .\src\Program.cs --project .\src\PollyDemo.csproj
 ```